cwbowron/BCE/README.md

 1. sometimes fails to find a valid move under robofics/xboard (this could have been related to #2)

-2. Null move search is not quite right...
-I believe that when doing a search and getting interrupted causes board conflict problems, ie pieces not getting replaced... should probably turn off polling during a null search or something... or keep track of the number of fake_domoves...
+2. Null move search is not quite right.

+I believe that when doing a search and getting interrupted causes board conflict problems, ie pieces not getting replaced.
+Should probably turn off polling during a null search or something,  or keep track of the number of `fake_domoves`.

-   most likely the undomove function should check to see if the move it is undoing is an actual move, or a fake move... test to see if move==dummymove or some such test...
+   Most likely the `undomove` function should check to see if the move it is undoing is an actual move, or a fake move.
+Test to see if `move==dummymove` or something.

-3. learning seems to be FUBAR...
+3. Learning seems to be FUBAR...

 ## Acknowledgements